zzzeek/sql-layer-adapter-sqlalchemy/README.rst

 DDL Integration
 ===============

-Currently, Akiban requires the GROUPING keyword on all foreign keys.
+Currently, FoundationDB requires the GROUPING keyword on all foreign keys.
 The dialect adds this keyword when emitting DDL for foreign keys::

     from sqlalchemy import MetaData, Table, Column, String, Integer, ForeignKey